Our Blog

 • More prone to corrosion

-half round gutter
+half round gutters

-Half-Round gutters are more used in historic or older style homes.
-Their name describes them perfectly, as they are half of a circular pipe with the top half open for water.
+Often used in historic or older style homes, this gutter style offers a more historical and elegant look than the standard K-style gutters.
+You’ll usually find these on older homes to complement the rustic look.
 They are known to be more rustic, as they are usually made from copper which forms a patina over time.
 However, they also are available in Aluminum, Vinyl, or Galvanized Steel.
 Just like the K-style, these are available in 5″ and 6″ sizes.

 The half circle shape results in the inner part of the gutter being entirely smooth.
 Being smooth on the inside does provide a few advantages.
 First, the metal is less likely to corrode or rust because there is no where for it to pool up or stand still.
-Secondly, since there are no creases or hardware on the inside, debris has a nice clear path and is less likely to get caught up on something and form a clog.

 • Rustic look